 There are two common types of damages that can be awarded in New York personal injury cases – economic and non-economic.

 Non-economic losses are more difficult to put a price on because their value is not clearly defined.
-The pain and suffering that injured victims endure are considered non-economic damages.
+The pain and suffering that injured victims endure, especially those meeting the serious injury threshold, are considered non-economic damages.
 These include:

 There is also a third category called punitive damages.
 These are rare in personal injury cases.
 Punitive damages are intended to punish the responsible party for their behavior, not compensate the victim for losses they’ve experienced.
-There must have been a willful disregard for the safety of others or extreme negligence that caused the plaintiff’s injuries.
+There must have been a willful disregard for the safety of others or extreme negligence, or even intentional acts that caused the plaintiff’s injuries.
+New York courts typically award punitive damages only in cases involving egregious misconduct, such as drunk driving crashes with exceptionally reckless behavior.

 Contact Mark E. Seitelman Law Offices – Accident & Injury Attorneys if you have questions about which damages you may be able to recover in your New York personal injury case.